Steer Away From Mode Collisions: Improving Composition In Diffusion Models: : Concept Contrasting Corrector

 where $\{w_0, w_1, \ldots, w_K\}$ are composition weights.
 As discussed in Sec. \ref{sec:intro}, this corrector steers the generation toward regions where the distribution $p_t(x_t \mid C)$ is high, while simultaneously avoiding regions of overlap with the individual concept distributions $\{p_t(x_t \mid c_k)\}_k$.
 Observe that this encourages the model to generate samples that satisfy all concepts in $C$ without over-emphasizing any single concept.
 We present the {\name} corrector pseudo code in Algorithm \ref{algo:corrector_pipeline}.

 To sample from the unnormalized probability distribution in Eq. \ref{eq:corrector_dist}, an well-known approach is to compose the concept distributions $\{p_t(x_t \mid c_k) \}_k$ in the space of score functions \citep{compose-diff, rrr}.
 We break-away from this approach and compose the distribution in the Tweedie mean space; we show how this offers a more general framework for composition.
+In Tweedie-denoised space we define composition as: